Talbot v. Jansen

 Talbot v.
-Janson, 3 U.S. (3 Dall.)
+Jansen, 3 U.S. (3 Dall.)
 133 (1795), was a case in which the Supreme Court of the United States held that the jurisdiction of the court extended to the seas and that a citizen of the United States could also hold the citizenship of another polity (in the case of Talbot, being a citizen of France).
 This holding means that multiple citizenship may be held by Americans.